-There are two header side drapers.
+There are two side drapers, one on each side of the header.
 Replace the drapers if they are torn, cracked, or missing slats.

 5.16.1 Removing Side Drapers

 To remove the side drapers, the draper tension will need to be relieved and the draper connectors will need to be removed.